 Check out this tip looks like in action:

 4. Help Reps Find Their Edge

 Teaching confidence can also be done by equipping reps with the skills they need to be strong.
-One of my favorite ways to do this is by hosting a contest to reward reps for finding their edge, and using the gatekeeper to get info they need.
+One of my favorite ways to do this is by hosting a contest to reward reps for finding their edge and using the gatekeeper to get the info they need.

 Here’s how to do it: Set up a contest, and reward the reps who step out of their comfort zone and find their edge.
 Get reps on the phone calling and pushing for information from the gatekeeper.
 Reward the rep who pushes enough that they actually get hung up on.

 Is this something you want to do all the time, for every call?
-No. Do you want everyone getting hung up on?
-No. Do you want to do this with decision makers?
+No. Do you want everyone to get hung up on?
+No. Do you want to do this with decision-makers?
 Definitely no.